p5py/p5/docs/install.rst

    $ brew install glfw

-Similarly, on Debain (and it's derivatives like Ubuntu and Linux Mint)run
+Similarly, on Debian (and its derivatives like Ubuntu and Linux Mint) run

 .. code:: bash